LCobham/holbertonschool-shell/io_redirections_and_filters/README.md

 12-newest_files: print 10 newest files, one per line (order: newest to oldest)
 13-unique: given a list of words, print only those who appear once
 14-findthatword: prints out the lines in /etc/passwd ehich contain the word "root"
+15-countthatword: counts the number of times "bin" appears in /etc/passwd